ashley3schultz/ashley3schultz.github.io/_posts/2019-02-24-overriding_built-in_css.markdown

 ---

 This week while working on a freelance project I came across some plug-in styling issues.
-Plugin are great and quick way to implement features on WordPress, but they often come with styling that doesn’t suit you needs in some little way.
+Plugins are great and quick way to implement features on WordPress, but they often come with styling that doesn’t suit your needs in some little way.
 In this case, I had nested drop downs
 ```
 <div>Country</div>
   <div>State</div>